GuillaumeC-MSFT/List_SPO_Site_Perms/README.md

 DESCRIPTION

      This script connects to Microsoft Graph and exports all file permissions from a SharePoint site to a CSV file.
-    It processes all document libraries and includes detailed permission information.
+     It processes all document libraries with detailed permission information, rate limiting, retry logic, and comprehensive error handling.

 PARAMETER SiteUrl